javascript-is-fun/headquarters/policies/COMMUNITY-GUIDELINES.md

 ### The Process

-1. **Warning** - a warning will be DM'd to the individual that they have broken XYZ guideline(s) and given a chance to remedy the situtation.
+1. **Warning** - A warning will be DM'd to the individual that they have broken XYZ guideline(s) and given a chance to remedy the situtation.
-2. **Second Warning** - a second warning will be DM'd that declares this is the final warning.
+2. **Second Warning** - A second warning will be DM'd that declares this is the final warning.
-3. **Removal** - immediate removal from the community (& possibly reported to Polywork depending on the severity).
+3. **Removal** - Immediate removal from the community (& possibly reported to Polywork depending on the severity).

 ### Removal of Content